kyratrades/kyratrades.github.io/docs/videos.md

 : Elena Shaddow (Fanny), Priscilla Lopez (Honorine), James Snyder (Marius), Megan Sikora (Claudette), Fred Applegate (Panisse), George Hearn (Cesar)

 NOTES
-: Nicely filmed show also includes the Post-Show Talkback featuring the original star Florence Henderson.
-Pretty amazing stories about the original production.
-A-
+: Nicely filmed show also includes the Post-Show Talkback featuring the origin

+## Fantasticks

+#### The Fantasticks - Pasadena Playhouse - September 28, 2016
+{: .no_toc .d-inline-block }

+SJ Bernly
+{: .label .label-blue }

+CAST
+: Philip Anthony-Rodriguez (El Gallo), Conor Guzman (Matt), Ashley Park (Luisa), Gedde Watanabe (Hucklebee), Regi Davis (Bellomy), Hal Linden (Henry), Amir Talai (Mortimer), Alyse Rockett (The Mute)

+NOTES
+: An inventive new production of this long-running Off-Broadway classic.
+Very nicely captured with no washout and no blackouts.
+There are some small heads that can occasionally be seen at the bottom of the screen, but they never block the action.
+It’s filmed in 16:9, with a mix of wides, mediums, and close-ups.
+The sound is excellent.
+Includes curtain call and playbill scans

 ## Fiddler on the Roof